Double Major Options for Accounting Students

 Also, consider the value of a master of business administration (MBA) degree.
 MBAs are among the most marketable degrees, and you can earn an MBA in accounting or in other specialized areas.
 For example, depending on your career goals, pairing an accounting degree with an MBA in finance might lead to more appealing opportunities than an undergraduate double major in accounting and finance would.

-Lastly, remember that you can also pursue an accelerated bachelor’s-to-master’s program in accounting.
-This intense but efficient program leads to dual bachelor’s and master’s degrees in less time than pursuing the programs separately.
+Remember that you can also pursue an accelerated bachelor’s-to-master’s program in accounting.
+This intensive yet efficient program enables students to earn dual bachelor’s and master’s degrees in a shorter timeframe than pursuing the programs separately.

 Recommended Reading